 The Most Stunning Botanical Garden in Every Province

-The Butchart Gardens, British Columbia
+The Butchart Gardens, Victoria, B.C.

 It’s easy see why The Butchart Gardens attracts a million visitors every year.
 For more than a century, Canadians have flocked to view its outstanding floral displays, one of the premier attractions on Vancouver Island.
 Though open year-round, this National Historic Site really comes alive each spring when hundreds of thousands of bulbs begin to blossom on its bedding plants and flowering trees.
 With over 55 acres to explore, and a dining room that features a decadent afternoon tea, it’s easy to while away an entire day at Canada’s most famous botanical garden.

-Nikka Yuko, Alberta
+Nikka Yuko, Lethbridge, Alberta

 Check out 10 great day trips from Calgary

-Edwardian Gardens at Government House, Saskatchewan
+Edwardian Gardens at Government House, Regina, Saskatchewan

-An oasis on the Prairies, thousands of pretty perennials, vibrant annuals and majestic trees dot the grounds of Saskatchewan’s Government House.
+An oasis on the Prairies, thousands of pretty perennials, vibrant annuals and majestic trees dot the grounds of Regina’s Government House.
 Set on 7.5 acres, the Edwardian-style garden features an eye-popping array of tulips, fragrant lilies and a delightful rose display.
-Should the weather not cooperate, retreat into the Sylvia Fedoruk Conservatory for a botanical boost.
+Should the weather not co-operate, retreat into the Sylvia Fedoruk Conservatory for a botanical boost.
 Engage the kids with complimentary scavenger hunts catered by age group, so they can learn a thing or two about gardening as they burn off energy.

 Fascinated by the night sky?
 Find out the best places for stargazing across Canada.

-Assiniboine Park, Manitoba
+Assiniboine Park, Winnipeg, Manitoba